BioPhoton/ngRe/README.md

 }
 ```

 As we see we end up with 2 different numbers.
 This is equivalent to having 2 different instances of and Object like the mentioned `FormGroup`.
-Whenever we have to share a reference we need to make shure to have it multicasted.
+Whenever we have to share a reference we need to make sure to have it multicasted.

 **Sharing a reference solution**